HanJos93/Formative-Assignment---Python-times-table-quiz/README.md

         print ("Begin!")
         break
 ```
-The above code manages the introduction to the quiz, once any character is entered it begins a 3 second countdown using a 'for i in range' loop that waits 1 second using time.sleep before subtracting 1 from the variable and printing each step of the countdown.
+quiz_intro is a user input which asks for the user to enter any character to begin the quiz.
+qcountdown is a variable used as a countdown.
+Once run each second using time.sleep the variable will subtract 1 until it reaches 1, each second of the countdown it will print the current value.

 ```python
 qtimelimit = (60)